ursho2552/Shelled_Pteropod_IBM/README.md

 ### spIBM manuscript and code

-The manuscript detailing the first release of spIBM, has been published in [Ecologial Modelling](TBD), and can be cited as:
+The manuscript detailing the first release of spIBM, has been published in [Ecologial Modelling](https://doi.org/10.1016/j.ecolmodel.2022.109944), and can be cited as:

 *Hofmann Elizondo U. and M. Vogt (2022) Individual-based modelling of shelled pteropods.
-Ecological Modelling, XX, XXX-XXX. https://doi.org:10.XXXXX*
+Ecological Modelling, Volume 468, ISSN 0304-3800, https://doi.org/10.1016/j.ecolmodel.2022.109944*

 ### Further information